 Our mission is to Love & Invest.
 We exist to lead people to Love God, Love People, and Invest In His Kingdom.

-For the dinner table to be what it’s intended to be, we need to be present.
+For the dinner table to be what it's intended to be, we need to be present.
 Every weekend you will benefit from practical messages designed to help you grow in your spiritual journey no matter where you are on it.
-It is during these times of corporate worship that together we give God the worship He is due, and we are inspired to make the changes God is leading us to make.
+During these times of corporate worship, together, we give God the worship He is due, and we are inspired to make the changes God is leading us to make.

 The early church gathered together… "And they devoted themselves to the apostles' teaching and the fellowship, to the breaking of bread and the prayers."
 "And day by day, attending the temple together and breaking bread in their homes, they received their food with glad and generous hearts,"